kpentland/kpentland.github.io/index.md

 layout: page
 ---

+### About Me

-I am a former student in the [Mathsys II CDT](https://warwick.ac.uk/fac/sci/mathsys/) having read for a PhD in Mathematics of Real-World Systems.
-I now work as a computational scientist in the plasma simulation group at the [Culham Centre for Fusion Energy](https://ccfe.ukaea.uk/).
+I am currently working as a computational scientist in the plasma simulation group at the [Culham Centre for Fusion Energy](https://ccfe.ukaea.uk/).
+Prior to this, I was a student in the [Mathsys II CDT](https://warwick.ac.uk/fac/sci/mathsys/) reading for a PhD in the Mathematics of Real-World Systems.
+Please head to my [profile](https://kpentland.github.io/profile/) page for an overview of my work and educational history.

 ---